 In addition of the compensation of \$300.00 provided to the Mayor and Wellington's Council members pursuant to Section 5(e) of the Wellington Charter, the Mayor and Wellington's Council members shall, effective April 1, 2004, be entitled to the payment of a monthly salary additive ("additive").
 The additive shall be \$542.00 per month for the Mayor and \$500.00 per month for each council member.
 The intent of this additive is compensation for work performed and to provide a partial offset to the numerous expenses that are incurred by the Mayor and Council members in their official duties.
-When engaged in travel and training on behalf of the village, the mayor and council members shall be entitled to reimbursement for their expenses above and beyond the \$542.00 per month for the mayor and \$500.00 per month for council members additive in accordance with Chapter 2, Administration "reimbursement for travel and training", of the Wellington Code of Ordinances.
+When engaged in travel and training on behalf of the village, the mayor and council members shall be entitled to reimbursement for their expenses above and beyond the \$542.00 per month for the mayor and \$500.00 per month for the mayor and training", of the Wellington Code of Ordinances.